LittleBigPlanet 3 (PlayStation 3)

 A texture that boldly stands out to warn the developers to...not use it.
 A handful of unused stickers were replaced by this graphic in the PS4 version.

 Placeholder Music Icons

-Stickers with the other characters' names that were seen at E3 2014.
+gamedata/lbp3/__book2/stickers contains stickers of the new characters' names.
+These were seen at E3 2014.

 Several decorations were cut from the game.

 Found in gamedata/lbp3/_4_bunkum/fx decorations/caustics are a model and texture for an unused water caustics effect.
 Unlike a similar decoration seen in the SpongeBob SquarePants Premium Level Kit, this is comprised of a looping 16 frame animation, and it's possible to change its colours if placed onto a colour-tweakable material.

 An icon for a background found in gamedata\lbp3\__dimensional_doorways\background, suggesting that a theme called "Dimensional Doorways" was planned.
 The background itself does not exist.
 Attempting to load it brings up an unfinished version of the Manglewood background.

 An icon for a Dynamic Thermometer version of the default level background can be found in gamedata\lbp3\unthemed\background.
 The background cannot be obtained through any official means, thus this icon being unused.
 Another similar background also exists, featuring heavily simplified geometry.